Atticus29/AvB/README.md

 AvB leverages 2x2 contingency chi-squared tests to assess statistically significant differences between the two treatments.
 It assumes that the treatments are administered randomly (i.e., don't always bowl lefty on Friday nights and always righty on Monday mornings).
 P-values (the probability of seeing the data you did by chance - that is, assuming that there is no difference between the treatments in reality) are calculated assuming a Type 1 error rate of 5% (alpha = 0.05).

+**Effect size**

+The effect size can be thought of as an association between a treatment and an outcome (e.g. smokers get lung cancer more often than non-smokers get lung cancer).
+An effect size of 0.1 would be quite subtle and small, whereas an effect size of 0.8 would be a large difference (e.g., a large effect size of smoking on cancer incidence).

+**Statistics**

 _A priori_ sample size estimates are calculated assuming a desired power of 0.8, degrees of freedom of 1, and effect sizes ranging between 0.1 and 1.0 , incremented by 0.1.
+If you're expecting a larger effect size, this would require much smaller sample sizes.
+But if you want to notice potentially subtle (but statistically significant) differences between your treatments (A vs. B), then you would need more trials.

 Because underlying power tests calculating these sample size estimates are currently out of scope for this app., we made the assumptions described above, and leveraged [G*Power](http://www.gpower.hhu.de/) to pre-populated anticipated sample sizes given user-specified effect sizes.

+**Disclaimer**

 Please note that this approach is risky!!
 Since there is no real way to do a so-called "blind" experiment on yourself, be very wary of biases in your experimentation.
 If you want something to be true and aren't resolved to be maniacally objective about your approach, you'll somehow find a way to confirm your own bias with statistical results (and you may not even be conscious of it)!
 If you need to find a friend with no horses in the race to run the tests on your behalf, so be it!
 Or recruit an entire team to report successful and failed trials on behalf of your experiment.